Dinar5150/mutual-information-feature-selection-qdeep/README.md

-The Mutual Information QUBO [(MIQUBO)](#MIQUBO) method of feature selection formulates a quadratic unconstrained binary optimization (QUBO) based on an approximation for `I(Xs; Y)`, which is submitted to the D-Wave quantum computer for solution.
+The Mutual Information QUBO [(MIQUBO)](#MIQUBO) method of feature selection formulates a quadratic unconstrained binary optimization (QUBO) based on an approximation for `I(Xs; Y)`, which is submitted to the QDeep computer for the solution.

 [1]: https://en.wikipedia.org/wiki/Feature_selection
 [2]: https://en.wikipedia.org/wiki/Mutual_information